-For perfect polenta, prepare the dish as Italian cooks do: in a heavy-gauge copper paiolo like this one.
+Handcrafted at a family-owned workshop in the Italian Alps, this heavy-gauge copper paiolo is designed for traditional polenta preparation.
 The pot's flared sides facilitate stirring and encourage the steady absorption of water into the cornmeal, ensuring a creamy texture.
-The pot is hand made by master metalsmiths in Ruffoni's family-owned workshop in the Italian Alps.

 - Crafted of hand-hammered copper for excellent heat conductivity.